hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250921787v2-dehate-a-stable-diffusion-based-multimodal-approach-to-mitigate-hate.md

 ---
 layout: default
-title: DeHate: A Stable Diffusion-based Multimodal Approach to Mitigate Hate Speech in Images
+title: "DeHate: A Stable Diffusion-based Multimodal Approach to Mitigate Hate Speech in Images"
 ---

 # DeHate: A Stable Diffusion-based Multimodal Approach to Mitigate Hate Speech in Images